unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 ### Redis as a sidecar container

 Before we describe how to setup a Redis as a sidecar container.
 We've to give short description of what a sidecar is.
-The sole responsibility [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) is to support another container.
+The sole responsibility of a [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) is to support another container.
 And in this case the job of the Redis sidecar container is to support the API.
 In Kubernetes we solve this